richardsc/Tag_Youre_Git/README.md

 # Tag, You're Git!
-<small>2024-11-21</small>
+<small>2025-03-28</small>

-Welcome to PED's new github collaboration practice project!
+Welcome to a github collaboration practice project!
 This is essentially a fun™ exercise designed to help us get more familiar with the collaborative aspects of GitHub (i.e. cloning repositories, making changes, and opening pull requests).

-If you can read this (i.e. everyone listed [here](https://github.com/orgs/PopulationEcologyDivision/teams/everyone)), you've been granted permissions on this repo to create and delete files, merge pull requests, and push changes - essentially all of the same rights you'd have to your own repository.
-(If you notice someone in PED is missing from that list, please let @MMMcMahon know so he can add them)

 Many of us are comfortable cloning repositories, and making modifications, but often we keep those changes to ourselves.
 Few of us get into branching and contributing to other people's code.
 Pull requests help you propose changes to the team.
 They provide a platform for discussion, review, and eventually, integration of changes into the main project.
 This collaborative workflow is essential in a team setting as it ensures that projects can benefit from the collective expertise of the team.

 Let's make sure that we're *choosing* to work on our own, and we're not limited by our ability to work with the collaborative aspects of git.

- (This repository is a private space within the [PopulationEcologyDivision](https://github.com/PopulationEcologyDivision/) github account, but I still added a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to remind us that to behave.)
+ This repository is a public space within the [Maritimes](https://github.com/Maritimes/) github account, and I've added a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to remind everyone to behave.)

 **Nothing of importance exists here, and no assessments are going to fail if we mess anything up while we're learning.**